“It is what you read when you don’t have to that determines what you will be when you can’t help it.” –Oscar Wilde

 - I have a tattoo of an orobouros.
 That’s an image of a snake eating it’s own tail – a symbol of life consuming and renewing itself.
 And why yes, yes, that is the tattoo that Agent Scully got on the X-Files.

-What is the Snakelady’s superpower?
+What is the Snakelady’s customer service ethic?

 What is Snakelady’s favorite book?